Joseph Emerson

 Joseph Emerson (May 28, 1821 – August 4, 1900) was an American minister and theologian.

 Emerson, son of Professor Ralph Emerson, D.D. and Eliza (Rockwell) Emerson, was born on May 28, 1821, at Norfolk, Connecticut, where his father was at the time pastor of the Congregational church.
+His sister was Charlotte Emerson Brown, the first president of the General Federation of Women's Clubs.

 In 1829 his father became Professor of Ecclesiastical History in Andover Theological Seminary, in Andover, Massachusetts, and he was prepared for college at Phillips Academy in that place.
 During his senior year at Yale College he was one of the editors of the Yale Literary Magazine.
 He graduated from Yale in 1841.

 After graduation he was principal of the Union Academy in New London, Connecticut, a year, spent two years in Andover Theological Seminary, and was then tutor in Yale College from September 1844 to April 1848.
 He was licensed to preach while tutor, and was ordained a Congregational minister on February 22, 1860.
 Receiving the appointment of Professor of Ancient Languages in Beloit College, Wisconsin, he entered upon his duties in May 1848, after an eventful journey thither, which ended with a two days' ride in an open buggy across the prairie from Milwaukee.
 Five students formed the first freshman class, and the material equipment consisted of an incomplete brick building.
 Professor Emerson's department was divided in 1855, and his chair was thereafter that of Greek.
 He was also librarian for many years.
 By his students he was known as Zeus, so powerful was his influence upon their characters as well as upon their scholarship.
 On the fortieth anniversary of his connection with Beloit College, in May 1888, Professor Emerson was remembered with many letters and other testimonials from Beloit graduates and other friends.
 One gift bore an inscription from Xenophon's Memorabilia of Socrates, "Having caused many to set their hearts upon attaining a noble manliness of life."
 By quietly interesting friends in the college he secured altogether an addition of $150,000 to its funds, and to him and his classmate, Professor Jackson J. Bushnell, who assumed his duties at Beloit only a few weeks earlier, much of the high repute and usefulness of the college is undoubtedly due.